Nonlocality of Majorana Modes in Hybrid Nanowires: Introduction

+Emergent Majorana bound states (MBSs) in topological superconductors~\cite{Kitaev2000, Read2000} appear capable of providing a naturally fault-tolerant basis for quantum computing \cite{Nayak2008, DasSarmaNPJ2015}.
+The so-called topological protection is based on the separation, or nonlocality, of MBSs, which makes Majorana qubits immune to decoherence by a local disturbance (though not immune to quasiparticle poisoning \cite{Goldstein2011, Budich2012}).
+Following early proposals to realize topologically protected MBSs~\cite{Moore1991, Fu2008}, hybrid superconductor-semiconductor nanowires~\cite{Lutchyn2010, Oreg2010} have emerged as one of the leading platforms due to straightforward nano-fabrication and experimental control~\cite{Lutchyn2017, Aguado2017}.

-Following early proposals to realize topological superconductivity \cite{Moore1991, Kitaev2000, Fu2008}, hybrid superconductor-semiconductor nanowires have emerged as a leading platform due to straightforward nanofabrication and experimental control \cite{Lutchyn2010, Oreg2010}.
-In hybrid nanowires a few microns in length, Majorana bound states (MBSs) evolve from Andreev bound states (ABSs), which coalesce toward zero energy with increasing magnetic field~\cite{Deng2016, Suominen2017, Nichele2017, Zhang2017}.
-Theoretically, the degree of wave function non-locality similarly evolves from an ABS with highly overlapping components in the Majorana basis to two MBSs with spatially separated support at the wire ends.
-Measurement of non-locality is therefore important to distinguish non-topological mid-gap states~\cite{Lee2013, Stanescu2014, Pinning2017, Liu2017}.
-Proposed approaches to detecting non-locality include, for instance, gate dependence \cite{Liu2017}, quantum correlation \cite{Li2015}, and interferometry \cite{Sau2015, Rubbert2016, Hell2017}.
+In hybrid nanowires a few microns in length, MBSs evolve from Andreev bound states (ABSs), which coalesce under an increasing Zeeman field to zero energy in the presence of spin-orbit coupling.
+Theoretically, the degree of wave function nonlocality similarly evolves from an ABS with highly overlapping wave function components in the Majorana basis to two MBSs with spatially separated support at the wire ends (Fig.~\ref{Fig1}a).
+This spatial separation renders the Majorana qubit insensitive to local electromagnetic perturbations from the environment.
+Therefore, beyond observing zero-bias peaks~\cite{Mourik2012, Deng2012, Das2012, Churchill2013, Perge2014, Albrecht2016, Deng2016, Suominen2017, Nichele2017, Chen2017, Zhang2017}, the overlap of the two Majorana components, or degree of nonlocality, provides a metric of topological protection, or quality factor, for qubits realized through zero-energy modes.
+Proposed approaches to detect nonlocality include, for instance, gate dependence \cite{Liu2017}, quantum correlation \cite{Moore2017,Li2015}, and interferometry \cite{Sau2015, Rubbert2016, Hell2017}.
+However, these have not been demonstrated experimentally to date.